 where $V'(x,f(x)-v)$ is the \emph{contingent directional derivative} of $V$ at $x\in \dom V$ in the direction $v$ and given by

-\item[(ii)] An interesting and important case is when the function $V$ is also convex, defined on $\dom V \cap \dom A$ and where $\dom V$ is open.
-Therefore, $V$ becomes locally Lipschitz on the interior of its domain (in fact, on its domain).
-Then, combining the proof of \cref{theorem:thm1} and the one in \cite{DKV}, we are able to prove the result which can be seen, in some way, as a particular case of the result given in \cite{DKV}.\\
+\item an interesting and important case is when the function $V$ is also convex, defined on $\dom V \cap \dom A$ and where $\dom V$ is open.
+In this case, $V$ becomes locally Lipschitz on the interior of its domain (in fact, on its domain).
+Then, combining the proof of \cref{theorem:thm1} and the proof in \cite{DKV}, we are able to prove the result which can be seen, in some way, as a particular case of the result given in \cite{DKV}.

-Moreover, if $\dom V$ is contained in $\dom A$, then assumption \ref{H2} is naturally satisfied and assumption \ref{H1} becomes: for every $x\in \big(\dom V\setminus S\big) \cup S^+_W,$ we have
+Moreover, if $\dom V$ is contained in $\dom A$, then assumption~\ref{H2} is naturally satisfied and assumption~\ref{H1} becomes for every $x\in (\dom V\setminus S) \cup S^+_W,$ we have

-where $(f(x)-Ax)^\circ = \proj_{f(x) - A(x)}(0) = f(x) - \proj_{A(x)}(f(x))$ is the elemement of minimal norm in $f(x) - A(x)$.\\ \item[(iii)] Observe that, the lower semicontinuity of $W$, can be replaced by its Lipschitz continuity, since every lower semicontinuous function can be regularized by a sequence of Lipschitz functions on every bounded subset of $ \R^n$ (see e.g. \cite{clarke2}).
-Thus, for $W \in \F^+(\R^n)$, using the well known Quadratic Inf-convolution, there exists a sequence of Lipschitz functions $(W_k)$ that converges pointwise to $W$ and such that for each $k$ and each $y \in \R^n$, we have that \end{enumerate} \end{remark} \begin{remark} Consider the following differential inclusion
+where $(f(x)-Ax)^\circ = P_{f(x) - A(x)}(0) = f(x) - P_{A(x)}(f(x))$ is the element of minimal norm in $f(x) - A(x)$; \item observe that, the lower semicontinuity of $W$ can be replaced by its Lipschitz continuity, since every lower semicontinuous function can be regularized by a sequence of Lipschitz functions on every bounded subset of $\R^n$ (see, e.g., \cite{clarke2}).
+Thus, for $W \in \F^+(\R^n)$, using the well-known quadratic Inf-convolution, there exists a sequence of Lipschitz functions $(W_k)$ that converges pointwise to $W$ and such that for each $k$ and each $y \in \R^n$, we have that

-where $F: \R^n \rightrightarrows \R^n$ is a multifunction and $A$ is a maximally monotone operator.
-We distinguish here two different cases: